 Current Internship Opportunities

-Internships are available in a variety of disciplines.
-Below are some domestic opportunities that may be especially relevant to Kennedy Center majors and minors.
-To learn how to receive BYU credit for a domestic internship, reach out to Raquel Petrus in the Kennedy Center Advisement Center.
-To learn about additional available internships not listed, contact Emily.Mehr @byu.edu.
+Internships are available across multiple disciplines.
+Below are select domestic opportunities that may be of particular interest to Kennedy Center majors and minors.
+For information on earning BYU credit for a domestic internship, contact Raquel Petrus in the Kennedy Center Advisement Center.

 The Community Center Intern will work closely with the Site Coordinators to assist Volunteers who run various programs at the Center.
 These programs consist of but are not limited to Children’s Activities (choir, dance, science club, reading club, homework help, coding, art, soccer, literacy, and private music lessons), Adult Activities (digital inclusion, cultural integration, crafts, ESL, Zumba, art, and monthly Community Cafes) and a variety of special events (Health Fair, Halloween Party, Christmas Party, etc.).